 The National Association of the Remodeling Industry, or NARI, is the medium for business development, a platform for advocacy and the principal source for industry intelligence.
-NARI connects homeowners with its professional members and provides tips and tricks so that consumers has a positive remodeling experience with a professional, qualified remodeler.
+NARI connects homeowners with its professional members and provides guidance so that consumers have a positive remodeling experience with a professional, qualified remodeler.

 NARI is an organization of high-quality remodeling professionals.
 Its members are committed to integrity, high standards, professional education, ethics and market recognition.